M.D./Ph.D. Program

 Inclusion and Opportunity

-The University of Toledo understands the importance of having a diverse student body, faculty, residents and staff and has a number of diversity initiatives to support these efforts.
+The University of Toledo understands the importance of having a inclusive student body, faculty, residents and staff and has several initiatives to support these efforts.
 Please find further information about these initiatives on our Office of Inclusion and Opportunity website.